Admit it; you miss those nights where you can sleep without worry.

 In this post, I tackle all 3 of the reasons above.

-The key point here is that when faced with a troublesome habit that your Toddler has got into, you need to understand the reasons why they do it, so you can tackle the reasons head on.
+The critical point here is that when faced with a troublesome habit that your toddler has gotten into, you need to understand why they do it so that you can tackle the reasons head-on.

 How To Keep Toddler In Room At Night

-Let’s take a look at the tips for keeping a Toddler in a room at night!
+Let’s take a look at the tips for how to keep a toddler in bed at night!

 1. Night Light

-Illuminating your Toddlers room will give them some confidence when they wake during the early hours.
+Illuminating your toddler’s room will give them some confidence when they wake during the early hours.
+IT will help your toddler stay put instead of waking you up for comfort.

-Not only will a nightlight allow them to see what is going on in their room, but it also takes away the fear of darkness itself.
+A nightlight will allow them to see what is going on in their room, but it also takes away the fear of darkness itself.

 There are many kinds of nightlights that you can try, and I have found (after buying quite a few) that it is best to give them a nightlight that they are interested in.

-My Son loves superheroes, specifically the Avengers!
-So I bought him a Hulk Night Light, which he absolutely loves.
+My son loves superheroes, specifically the Avengers!
+So I bought him a Hulk Night Light, which he loves.

-You surely know the kind of thing that your Toddler likes, so pick a nightlight that will take them to a happy pace as soon as they wake up.
+You undoubtedly know the kind of thing your toddler likes, so pick a nightlight that will take them to a comfortable pace as soon as they wake up and reduce the chances of them getting out of bed.

 2. Nightlight projector

-Get your Toddler to sleep peacefully with an awesome light projector!
+Get your toddler to sleep and stay in bed peacefully with an awesome light projector!

 It isn’t just for when they wake up during the night.
-If your Toddler goes to sleep relaxed, they are more likely to stay asleep for longer.
+If your toddler goes to sleep relaxed, they are more likely to stay asleep longer.

-A light projector worked for my Son, and it has worked for friends Toddlers when they have told me how difficult it is to get them to sleep.
+A light projector worked for my son, and it has worked for a friend’s toddler when they have told me how difficult it is to get them to sleep.

 3. Put Up Some Photographs

-If they want to get in your bed at 3 am because they are scared and worried after the ‘Stranger Danger’ talk, then why not add in some familiar pictures around their bed?
+If they want to get in your bed at 3 am because they are scared and worried after the ‘Stranger Danger’ talk, why not add some familiar pictures around their bed?

-I printed out a few photographs and stuck them on my Sons wall.
-Then when he wakes up, he can see them and remember that we are only in the room next door, and he does not need to be concerned.
+I printed out a few photographs and stuck them on my son’s wall.
+Then when he wakes up, he can see them and remember that we are only in the room next door, he does not need to be concerned, and it increases the chances that he will stay in bed.

-This is a fantastic tip for keeping a Toddler in a room at night!
+This is a fantastic tip for keeping a toddler in a room at night and an easy one to implement!

 4. Use Your Scent

-Sometimes, it only takes a few seconds from when they are asleep to waking up and realizing you are no with them.
+Sometimes, it only takes a few seconds when they are asleep to wake up and realize you are not with them.

 You CAN head this off during those few seconds without actually being there.